sensiolabs/GotenbergBundle/README.md

 ## How to install

-> [!CAUTION]
-> To use this bundle, you first need to install and configure [Gotenberg 8.x](https://gotenberg.dev/docs/getting-started/installation).

 Install the bundle using composer :

 ```bash
 composer require sensiolabs/gotenberg-bundle
 ```

+### With Symfony Flex

+If you accept the Symfony Flex recipe during installation, the bundle is registered, the configuration skeleton file is created, the .env file is updated with `GOTENBERG_DSN` and dockerfile is also created to get a gotenberg image, you need to configure the ports related to `GOTENBERG_DSN` in your .env file.
+You can now adapt the configuration to your needs.

+### Without Symfony Flex

+> [!CAUTION]
+> To use this bundle, you first need to install and configure [Gotenberg 8.x](https://gotenberg.dev/docs/getting-started/installation).

-If not using Symfony Flex, enable the bundle by adding it to the list of registered bundles in the ``config/bundles.php`` file of your project:
+Enable the bundle by adding it to the list of registered bundles in the ``config/bundles.php`` file of your project:

 ```php
 // config/bundles.php